Anybody out there in the sales department listening in, the air check for e-harmony is being prepared even now.

 If you live alone and have a heart attack, nobody knows until it's too late.

-You can't get to the phone dial 911, you can't this is what it is.
+You can't get to the phone, dial 9-1-1.

 They're trying to make it out to be some lifestyle thing, but it's not that.

-It does only stands to reason.
+It only stands to reason.

-If you're alone anytime in this age group at home and have a heart attack and there's nobody there, uh and if it's a major heart attack, it's over.
+If you're alone anytime in this age group at home and have a heart attack and there's nobody there, and if it's a major heart attack, it's over.

 You're sunk.